Quick Find: Search for:

-Transact-SQL cursors are used mainly in stored procedures, triggers, and Transact-SQL scripts in which they make the contents of a result set available to other Transact-SQL statements.
-A cursor can contain one, some, or all records from an executed SQL statement.
+Transact SQL cursors are used mainly in stored procedures, triggers, and Transact-SQL scripts where they make the contents of a result set available to other Transact SQL statements.
+A cursor may contain one, some, or all records from an executed SQL statement.

 Cursors generally use a lot of resources and reduce the performance and scalability of applications.
 If you need to perform row-by-row operations, try to find another method to perform the task.
 For example, consider the following options: